michael-hoss/ad-skills-101/projects/README.md

 Furthermore, Fachschaft Maschinenbau offers a [platform for student jobs and theses](https://www.fsmb.rwth-aachen.de/jobs/), but not all jobs advertised at the institutes' websites are also listed there.

-## 👔 Internships and working student jobs
+## :office: Internships and working student jobs

 Internships and working student jobs are possible at:
 - Companies who build entire automated driving systems